ssc-dsai/FileShare-GUI-python/README.md

 ## Design principles

 - **Local-first / offline runtime** — no Ollama, no OCR cloud APIs, no required internet after model download
-- **Independent absolute paths** — source docs, extracts, results, models, and litigation folders can each live on different drives or DFS shares
+- **Independent absolute paths** — source docs, extracts, results and models can each live on different drives or DFS shares
 - **One config file** — set paths in `project_config.py` once per machine, then restart the app
 - **Human review** — classification and dedup produce Excel workbooks; selected columns (e.g. litigation hold) can be edited before placeholders/injection
 - **Managed-device friendly** — no admin install required if Python/conda is already available; distribute as a GitHub ZIP